-Observations Communal service cupboard Upgrade as part of next improvement works at the blocks Flat Entrance Doors Upgrade as part of next improvement works at the blocks Despite best endeavours access could not be granted to any of the flats within the blocks.
-Reasonable measures should be put in place to gain access in the future Access to the loft space could not be gained during this Measures will be put in place to meet with FRR and gain risk assessment access.
+Observations Communal service cupboard Upgrade as part of next improvement works at the blocks Flat Entrance Doors Upgrade as part of next improvement works at the blocks Despite best endeavors access could not be granted to any of the flats within the blocks.
+Reasonable measures should be put in place to gain access in the future Access to the loft space could not be gained during this risk assessment Measures will be put in place to meet with FRR and gain access.
+Emergency lighting is not installed Install emergency lighting when future improvement works take place at the blocks.